AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/security/prevent-duplicate-users.md

 # Prevent duplicate users

-When creating a new user in `Adobe Workfront`, you can no longer use an email address that is already being used by another user, even if the email address varies by case (for example, JohnDoe@example.com and johndoe@example.com).
-In addition, to prepare for future authentication enhancements, ensure that all users have unique email addresses in a `Workfront` instance.
+When creating a new user in Adobe Workfront, you can no longer use an email address that is already being used by another user, even if the email address varies by case (for example, JohnDoe@example.com and johndoe@example.com).
+In addition, to prepare for future authentication enhancements, ensure that all users have unique email addresses in a Workfront instance.

 ## Access requirements